haji-mix/haji-mix/README.md

 ---
 ### 🌟 Featured Projects
-- **[AI Playground](https://haji-mix-api.gleeze.com/pg)**: A sandbox for experimenting with machine learning models, datasets, and AI APIs.
+- **[AI Playground](https://haji-mix-api.gleeze.com/pg)**: A sandbox for experimenting with machine learning models, and AI APIs.
 Built with Python and Node.js. 🧠
 - **[My Portfolio](https://haji-mix-api.gleeze.com/)**: A vibrant personal site showcasing my work with Tailwind CSS, React, and smooth animations. 🌌
 - **[FBSHARE](https://fbshare.gleeze.com/)**: A real-time social media boosting platform using WebSocket, React, and Express.js for dynamic updates. 📱
-- **[My Free Public APIs](https://haji-mix-api.gleeze.com/docs)**: A collection of public APIs (not an npm package) for accessing cosplay data and more, powered by Node.js and Express.js. 🔒
+- **[My Free Public APIs](https://haji-mix-api.gleeze.com/docs)**: A collection of public APIs, powered by Node.js and Fastify. 🔒
 ---

 ### 📫 Connect with Me